polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 ```

 As you can see in the above result, the `@static-value` becomes a *statically* declared condition to your join,
-and not assumed to be a reference to a field in your RHS join table.
-This is one of those edge cases you normally
+and not assumed to be a reference to a field in your right hand side joined table.
+This is one of those edge cases
-rarely need, but might be useful on rare occasions.
-The reasons why this works is because the RHS side of your
+you normally rarely need, but might be useful on rare occasions.
+The reasons why this works is because the RHS side
-join condition starts with an `@` character, which assumes you are referencing an argument and not a field in
+of your join condition starts with an `@` character, which assumes you are referencing an argument and not a field
-your joined table.
+in your joined table.
 This only has effects on your **[join]** parts, implying **[xxx.read]** slot invocations,
 since these are the only slots supporting joins.

+The above is the only exception that allows you to join on static values and not column names.
+However, as a general
+rule of thumb, we encourage users to **[join]** on table columns and add static values into your **[where]** conditions.

 ### 'Namespacing' columns